nqmn/mathkids/README.md

 ### 1. Welcome Screen 👋
 - Enter your name and age.
-- The game uses this to set an appropriate starting difficulty level.

 ### 2. Choose Your Math Powers ⚡
 - Select which math operations you want to practice: